-The application deadline is August 11, 2023.
-Proposals should be submitted electronically with supporting materials as a single document at www.cic.edu/NetV/UEInstitutionalSagaGrant.
-Only applications submitted electronically will be considered.
+The application deadline is August 9, 2024.
+Proposals must be submitted electronically with supporting materials as a single document at www.cic.edu/NetVUEInstitutionalSagaGrant.

 Questions?

 Questions about NetVUE Grants for Reframing the Institutional Saga should be addressed to Carter Aikin, NetVUE grants director, at caikin@cic.edu or (217) 854-5619.